loraradoycheva/hedonometer-project/README.md

 meaning people's backgrounds strongly influence how they rate them.
 "Mortality" sits in the middle because it can feel clinical and neutral to some, but deeply distressing to others.

-### Research question: `after introduction`
-Have news reports gotten sadder or more emotionally charged from 2015 till 2025 and what might be reasons for it / what can that indicate about current world affairs?

 # ​​Data: `with data dictionary`